Safeguarding

 6. NDIS, aged care and government funding

-We do not claim to be an NDIS registered provider, aged care provider, care-service provider, NDIS-approved provider or government-endorsed provider unless expressly and lawfully stated in writing.
+We do not claim to be an NDIS registered service partner, aged care service partner, care-service service partner, NDIS-approved service partner or government-endorsed service partner unless expressly and lawfully stated in writing.
 Customers, support workers, carers and organisations using funding must confirm their own eligibility, authority, consent and claim process.

 7. Privacy and sensitive information